estebanstifli/axiachat-ai/readme.txt

 * Lightweight front‑end footprint otherwise

 == Changelog ==
+= 1.2.6 =
+* Added: WhatsApp as an input/output channel through integration with another plugin.
+* Enhanced: Tabbed interface in settings for better navigation.
+* Added: New "Advanced" tab in settings.

 = 1.2.5 =
 * Added: Support for Google Gemini as a new AI provider.